 After entry of the Settlement Order and the execution of the Restructured Leases, NRC commenced its formal efforts to market and sale the assets of the Debtor pursuant to the Sales Procedures.
 These marketing efforts consisted of utilization of NRC's existing data base of parties which had previously purchased or expressed interest in the purchase of convenience stores; advertisements in publications such as the Wall Street Journal and trade magazines; e-mail blasts; the establishment of an electronic book or memorandum describing the properties and other relevant financial information; and the establishment of a virtual "deal room" available for viewing and inspection by interested bidders which contained applicable documents regarding the properties and the financial performance of the store locations.
-NRC made direct contract with over one hundred thirty (130) regional buyers of groups of convenience stores.
+NRC made direct contract with over one hundred thirty (130) regional buyers of groups of convenience stores as well as companies with a national presence in the ownership of convenience stores.
 NRC also established a procedure for bids to be submitted in accordance with the Sales Procedures.
 The NRC bid deadline expired on July 8, 2009.

 NRC, thereafter, received a series of bids from prospective purchasers of individual stores and certain groups of stores.
 NRC only received two "bulk bids," that is, bids for all locations, but one (1) bulk bid had numerous conditions attached to it including the requirement of further break up of the Restructured Leases and transfer of the ownership of the underground storage tanks to the respective landlords.
 The particular bid was not feasible to attempt to close.
-The only viable "bulk bid" received by NRC was from Empire Petroleum Holdings, LLC.
+The only viable "bulk bid" received by NRC was from Empire Petroleum Holdings, LLC ("Empire").